MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 Do one of the following:

-- Convert and link the account to a provisioned account.
+- Convert and link the account.

-  StaffHub team owners and managers can convert an inactive account and link it to a provisioned account in StaffHub by changing the user's email address to a valid UPN on the StaffHub team settings page.
+  StaffHub team owners and managers can convert an inactive account and link it to an Azure AD account in StaffHub by changing the user's email address to a valid UPN on the StaffHub team settings page.

-- Remove the non-provisioned account and then re-add the account by using the UPN.
+- Remove the unlinked account and then re-add the account by using the UPN.
     1. Run the [Remove-StaffHubUser](https://docs.microsoft.com/powershell/module/staffhub/Remove-StaffHubUser?view=staffhub-ps) cmdlet to remove the non-provisioned account from the StaffHub team.
     2. Run the [Add-StaffHubMember](https://docs.microsoft.com/powershell/module/staffhub/add-staffhubmember?view=staffhub-ps) cmdlet to add the account back to the StaffHub team by using the UPN.

-- Remove the user account.
-Use this option the user account isn't needed.
+- Remove the unlinked user account.
+Use this option the user account is no longer needed.

 ### Assign the FirstlineWorker app setup policy to users